 - Masking (obfuscation)

-Transaction traces queries are obfuscated by default, see Security and transaction traces.
+Queries about transaction traces are obfuscated by default.
+For more information, see Security and transaction traces.

 Security controls within New Relic